Basic rules about EU VAT for e-commerce sellers

 Sending goods to warehouses in other countries

-Here’s an example – you are in Italy and send your goods to German Amazon warehouse.
+Here’s an example – you are in Italy and send your goods to the German Amazon warehouse.
 You issue an invoice from your Italian VAT number to your German VAT number with 0% Italian VAT.
-Your German VAT number will charge 19% German VAT and you can credit this sum in German VAT return.
+Your German VAT number will charge 19% German VAT and you can credit this sum in the German VAT return

 The VAT rates